Userkare/bookbot/README.md

-bookbot according to instructions from game.dev
+# bookbot my first project according to instructions from game.dev